FranciscoJSB12/water-bucket-challenge/README.md

 ### API Documentation

-The server also exposes an Enpoint to make POST requests on `http://localhost:PORT/api/bucket-challenge` You can send request with the following format:
+The server also exposes an enpoint to make POST requests on `http://localhost:PORT/api/bucket-challenge` You can send requests with the following format:

 ```
 {